Academic Advising and Career Education (AACE)

 Note: The University is not responsible for mailing correspondence to the incorrect address unless the student has formally made an address change.

-The Concord Campus is a branch campus of Cal State East Bay located at 4700 Ygnacio Valley Road near Clayton, Walnut Creek, Pleasant Hill, Pittsburg, and Antioch.
-The campus is uniquely positioned to serve the educational needs of Contra Costa County residents.
+The Concord Center is a branch of Cal State East Bay located at 4700 Ygnacio Valley Road near Clayton, Walnut Creek, Pleasant Hill, Pittsburg, and Antioch.
+The center is uniquely positioned to serve the educational needs of Contra Costa County residents.

-The 386-acre campus includes over 300 acres of open space, community sports fields, and views of Mt.
+The 386-acre center includes over 300 acres of open space, community sports fields, and views of Mt.
 Diablo and the Sacramento River Delta.
-In 2017, the Concord Campus celebrated 25 years of providing public higher education to students and professionals.
-Many residents benefit from Cal State East Bay’s presence in the heart of Contra Costa County and enjoy the small class size and intimate educational experiences the Concord Campus provides.
+In 2017, the Concord Center celebrated 25 years of providing public higher education to students and professionals.
+Many residents benefit from Cal State East Bay’s presence in the heart of Contra Costa County and enjoy the small class size and intimate educational experiences the Concord Center provides.

 Services and Facilities